-Under the terms of the Transition Services Agreement between us and FRP, we provide the services of three of our executive officers to FRP.
-Thompson S. Baker II, our Chief Executive Officer, John D. Milton, Jr., our Chief Financial Officer, and John D. Klopfenstein, our Controller and Chief Accounting Officer, serve in the same capacities with FRP under the Transition Services Agreement.
-These executives will spend approximately 50% of their time working with FRP during the term of the Transition Services Agreement, and FRP has agreed to reimburse us for 50% of the total costs associated with these executives (inclusive of overhead).
+Under the terms of the Transition Services Agreement between us and FRP, we provide the services of two of our executive officers to FRP.
+John D. Milton, Jr., our General Counsel, and John D. Klopfenstein, our Controller and Chief Accounting Officer, serve in the same capacities with FRP under the Transition Services Agreement.
+These executives will spend approximately 75% and 50% respectively of their time working with FRP during the term of the Transition Services Agreement, and FRP has agreed to reimburse us for 75 and 50% respectively of the total costs associated with these executives (inclusive of overhead).
 Our business could be adversely impacted by lack of the full-time focus of these executives during the term of the Transition Services Agreement.
 In addition, these executives may face actual or apparent conflicts of interest if there are issues or disputes under the agreements between us and FRP.